Juanto Ortuño: Club career

 On 9 April 2015, Juanto terminated his contract with the Catalans and joined UCAM Murcia CF in the third division hours later.
 On 14 July, he signed with second-tier side Llagostera; in the following transfer window, however, he was released, and moved to Portugal after agreeing to a one-and-a-half-year deal with C.F.
 Os Belenenses.
 He made his Primeira Liga debut on 24 January, replacing Rafael Amorim at half-time and scoring in a 3–3 draw against Vitória S.C. at the Estádio do Restelo.

 Juanto joined SD Ponferradina on 9 August 2016, after cutting ties with Belenenses.
 On 4 January 2017 he left by mutual consent, and returned to his previous club the next day.

 Juanto left Belenenses on 2 January 2018, and returned to his country with Lleida Esportiu two days later.
 He moved to fellow second-tier team Córdoba CF on 29 June 2019, signing for CD Castellón in the same league the following 8 January.

 Juanto helped the Valencians to promote with eight goals in just 12 matches, but was sparingly used afterwards.
 On 22 June 2022, he agreed to a contract at Primera Federación side CD Eldense, achieving another promotion as the latter returned to division two after 59 years; he scored the decisive goal in the playoffs, equalising the 3–3 extra time draw against Real Madrid Castilla in the second leg of the final (4–4 aggregate).

 On 30 June 2025, Ortuño signed a two-year deal with AD Ceuta FC.
+He left on 2 February 2026, however, and returned to Murcia later that day.